phillwatson/one-stop/README.md

 One-Stop has been designed using an event-driven, microservice architecture, where each service has a specific area of responsibility.
-However, to keep the PoC build simple, the Maven model of parent POM and sub-modules has been adopted; with each module adopting the same version as the parent.
+However, to keep the PoC build simple, the Maven model of parent POM and sub-modules has been adopted; with each module having the same version as the parent.
 Each service module will generate its own Docker Image.

 ![Architecture](./docs/one-stop-arch.png)

 An alternative implementation is presented in the branch "modulith".
-That implementation demonstrates how the same application can be built, and maintained, as a single module.
+That implementation demonstrates how the same application can be built, and maintained, as a monolith application.

 ### Structure
 The project consists of a parent POM with a number of sub-modules.
 The sub-modules